 Turmeric is a superfood, and apart from its uses in the kitchen, it can be wonderful for your plants too.
 These Turmeric Uses in the garden are the best examples!

-This super food is packed with antioxidants and antiseptic properties and also has compounds that help fight cancer, promote brain health, and improve digestion and even more.
-But did you ever thought that TURMERIC can be useful in the garden?
-See these turmeric uses to find out!
+Turmeric is one of the most used spices in Indian cuisines.
+This superfood is packed with antioxidants, anti-inflammatory, and antiseptic properties and has compounds that help fight cancer, promote brain health, improve digestion, and even more proven by science.
+But did you ever thought that it could be useful in the garden?
+See these Turmeric Uses to find out!

 2. Heal Wounds

-3. Get rid of Powdery Mildew
+3. Get Rid of Powdery Mildew

 If your plants are suffering from powdery mildew, turmeric will help them.
-Mix one part turmeric and two part wood ash.
+Mix one part turmeric and two-part wood ash.
 Sprinkle this powder on infected plants on a non-windy day.

 4. Treat Bug Bites